A Constraint on Dark Matter Self-Interaction from Combined Strong Lensing and Stellar Kinematics in MACS J0138-2155: Modeling Methods

 We construct a self-consistent mass model of the dark and baryonic matter of \MACSJ\, across the regions probed by stellar kinematics and strong lensing.
 To represent the effect of self-interactions on the overall DM halo of \MACSJ, we utilize the isothermal Jeans method (see Appendix \ref{appendix:jeans} for details), as used by previous constraints on SIDM in clusters\cite{Andrade.Fuson.ea2022,Sagunski.Gad-Nasr.ea2020} \footnote{We note that while this method only describes the `core-expansion' phase of SIDM, and fails to describe `core-collapse' behavior, current constraints already rule out SIDM-induced `core-collapse' at cluster scales.
 A simple estimate based on the relation in \citet{Outmezguine.Boddy.ea2022} predicts that a cluster like \MACSJ\, would experience `peak core' (i.e., the core-expansion/core-collapse phase transition) and begin collapsing after 216 Gyr of evolution at an SIDM cross section of 0.1 cm$^2/$g or 22 Gyr at a cross section of 1.0 cm$^2/$g. }.
 In contrast to previous work such as \citet{Andrade.Fuson.ea2022}, which constrained a parametric density profile and only related this constraint to SIDM after-the-fact, we compute the SIDM-predicted density profile at every step and consistently model both stellar kinematics and strong lensing observables directly from this profile.
 The SIDM-modified profile is predicted using the well-known isothermal Jeans formalism introduced in \cite{Vogelsberger.Zavala.ea2014}, as previous studies of SIDM in clusters have done \cite{Sagunski.Gad-Nasr.ea2020,Andrade.Fuson.ea2022}.
 This semi-analytic method consists of a simple modification of an NFW DM density profile, where a boundary is drawn at a spherical radius $r_1$, and all DM within $r_1$ is assumed to be isothermal.
 This boundary is conventionally defined as the radius at which DM particles have experienced, on average, one scattering over the lifetime of the halo:

 Where $\langle\frac{\sigma v}{m}\rangle$ represents the velocity-weighted SIDM cross section per particle mass, and $t_{\text{halo}}$ is the age of the halo.
+We take the age of the halo to be the age of the universe at the redshift of the halo, which is 9.9 Gyr given our fiducial cosmology\footnote{This approach to $t_\text{halo}$ is the same as \citet{Andrade.Fuson.ea2022}.
+See Section 5.4 of \cite{Robertson.Massey.ea2021} for further discussion of how to treat $t_\text{halo}$.}.
 This simple formalism has been shown to effectively capture the `core formation' behavior of SIDM on cluster scales; see \cite{Robertson.Massey.ea2021} for a detailed study.
 Our implementation of the isothermal Jeans method is described in Appendix~\ref{appendix:jeans}, including the handling of priors on $r_1$ and $\sigma/m$, and the effect stellar density profile.
 Alongside this paper, we present our open-source code for computing the SIDM density profile with this method, available at \href{https://github.com/jhod0/sidm_halos}{\texttt{github.com/jhod0/sidm\_halos}}.